Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won in seven, or 31.8%, of the 22 contests they have been named as odds-on underdogs this year.
+- The Twins have come away with seven wins in the 23 contests they have been listed as the underdogs in this season.

-- This season, Minnesota has won three of its eight games when it's the underdog by at least +120 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 45.5% chance of pulling out a win.

-- Minnesota's games have gone over the total in 25 of its 61 chances.
+- Games involving Minnesota have gone over the total set by oddsmakers in 25 of 62 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!